A new documentary effort by MPA breathes new life into a Cardwell family's historic barn.

 Big Boosts for Road Show and Revolving Fund programs

-Two new grants for MPA will help sustain two of our most significant programs.
-A 3-year, $60,000 grant from the National Endowment for the Humanities (NEH) will support our Path Less Traveled: Montana Preservation Road Show.
-And, the Montana Business Assistance Connection with a grant from the MT Dept. of Commerce Big Sky Trust Fund will assist MPA in creating a feasibility and implementation plan for our historic building redevelopment (revolving fund) program.
+A 3-year grant from the National Endowment for the Humanities (NEH) will support our Path Less Traveled: Montana Preservation Road Show.
+And, two grants from the Big Sky Trust Fund and the National Trust for Historic Preservation will help build our revolving fund program.
 Read more . . .

 From Heritage Areas and hotels, to barns and lookout towers, check out a host of inspiring projects happening across Montana.
 Read more . . .